-We expect to devote significant time and resources to the completion of the Asset Sale and the Merger.
-However, there can be no assurances that such activities will result in the completion of the Asset Sale or the Merger.
-If either the Asset Sale or the Merger is not completed, we will reconsider our strategic alternatives.
-We consider one of the following courses of action to be the most likely alternatives if the Asset Sale or the Merger is not completed:
+We expect to devote significant time and resources to the completion of the Merger.
+However, there can be no assurances that such activities will result in the completion of the Merger.
+If the Merger is not completed, we will reconsider our strategic alternatives.
+We consider one of the following courses of action to be the most likely alternatives if the Merger is not completed:

 - Dissolve and liquidate our assets.
-If, for any reason, the Asset Sale or the Merger does not close, our board of directors may conclude that it is in the best interest of stockholders to dissolve the company and liquidate our assets.
+If, for any reason, the Merger does not close, our board of directors may conclude that it is in the best interest of stockholders to dissolve the company and liquidate our assets.
 In that event, we would be required to pay all of our debts and contractual obligations, and to set aside certain reserves for potential future claims.
 There would be no assurances as to the amount or timing of available cash remaining to distribute to stockholders after paying our obligations and setting aside funds for reserves. - Pursue another strategic transaction.
-We may resume the process of evaluating a potential strategic transaction in order to attempt another strategic transaction like the Asset Sale or the Merger. - Operate our business.
-Although less likely than the alternatives above, our board of directors may elect to seek new product candidates for development.
+We may resume the process of evaluating a potential strategic transaction in order to attempt another strategic transaction like the Merger. - Operate our business.
+Our board of directors may elect to seek new product candidates for development.